Academic Accommodation

 What Else Do I Need to Know?

-1. Please note that students who meet with a counsellor after classes have begun may be unable to write fall exams with accommodation.
-Similarly, students who first meet with a counsellor after October (or February) may be unable to write December exams (or April exams) with accommodation.
+1. Please note that students who meet with an Accessible Education Facilitator after classes have begun may be unable to write fall exams with accommodation.
+Similarly, students who first meet with a Facilitator after October (or February) may be unable to write December exams (or April exams) with accommodation.
 Please contact us for specific deadlines.

-2. Students must inform their Accessible Education counsellor of any changes to their course registration (including changes to sections of a course) so that the counsellor may recommend accommodations for the correct courses.
-Students should make a note for themselves to contact their counsellors in December or January regarding any changes to second term courses.
+2. Students must inform their Accessible Education Facilitator of any changes to their course registration (including changes to sections of a course) so that the Facilitator may recommend accommodations for the correct courses.
+Students should make a note for themselves to contact their Facilitator in December or January regarding any changes to second term courses.

 3. Accommodations that Western will provide may differ from accommodations that students request or have used in high school or at other educational institutions.
 Our recommendations are based on consideration of a student’s experienced difficulties and history using accommodations, information from disability documentation, information concerning course requirements, and our experience with assisting students by arranging various accommodations and related services.